 University of Sussex judicial review into OfS freedom of speech decision: Legal comment

-The University of Sussex has launched a High Court challenge against the Office for Students’ (OfS) decision to issue a £585,000 fine.
+The University of Sussex’s High Court challenge against the Office for Students’ (OfS) decision to issue a £585,000 fine.

 The regulatory action came in the wake of Kathleen Stock’s resignation in 2021 and events on campus related to the expression of gender-critical and gender-affirmative views.

-The university argues the OfS was wrong to penalise its Trans and Non-Binary Equality Policy Statement when issuing the fine in March 2025.
-It claims the watchdog is only permitted to scrutinise “governing documents” of an institution under the remit of the Higher Education and Research Act 2017
+The university argues the OfS was wrong to penalise it for its Trans and Non-Binary Equality Policy Statement.
+It claims the watchdog is only permitted to scrutinise “governing documents” of an institution under the remit of the Higher Education and Research Act 2017.

 Trish D’Souza, Legal Director in the education team at UK and Ireland law firm Browne Jacobson, said: “The University of Sussex has announced it is taking legal action against the OfS, launching a judicial review to contest the regulator’s decision-making process in imposing a £585,000 fine.
 The penalty was issued after Sussex adopted a transgender policy which, according to the OfS, failed to uphold freedom of speech and academic freedom, as well as failings in the university’s management and governance processes.